 Can you have a HELOC and a home equity loan?

-There is theoretically no limit to the number of home equity loans or lines of credit you can hold at one time.
+Theoretically, there is no limit to the number of home equity loans or lines of credit you can hold at one time.
 However, it will be harder to qualify with each new application, since you’ll have less and less equity to tap with each successive loan.

 If, for instance, you have a home valued at $500,000 and you have two home equity loans totaling $425,000, you’ve already borrowed 85 percent of your home’s value — the cap for many home equity lenders.